 Senior leaders, teachers and teaching assistants are skilled in meeting the individual learning, emotional, behavioural and social needs of our children.
+We have two ELSA (Emotional Literacy Support Assistants) trained teaching assistants who provide support to pupils in school and attend regular supervision sessions with an educational psychologist.

-We also have two teaching assistants who have been trained in the Orrets Meadow outreach programme for literacy.
+We also have teaching assistants who have been trained in the Orrets Meadow outreach programme for literacy and numeracy.
 The school accesses a range of specialist services including: